WHY HAVE PERMANENT MAKEUP DONE?

 Please wear your makeup to the procedure and bring your typical brow, liner, lip color for color matching.

 - Lip procedures:

 - If you get cold sores:

 - Prescription medication should be taken 3 days prior to procedure and 7 days during healing.
 You must get this from your doctor!
 The lip tattooing will cause an outbreak!

 - I recommend everyone take 1000/mg L-lysine daily 10 days prior to and during healing (Make sure there are no drug interactions prior to this with current medications).

 - If you get canker sores, you should be totally healed and free of any for at least 7 days prior.
 Reschedule if needed.

 - Eye Liner Procedures

-- Eyelash extensions must be removed prior to treatment and be free of any lash enhancing serums.
+- Eyelash extensions must be removed prior to treatment and be free of any lash enhancing serums for two months.

 - Contacts will be asked to be taken out prior to procedure the day of and I highly recommend that you only wear glasses until 7 days after healing.
 If this is not possible, contacts may be put back in the following day at your own risk.
 Ointment will be applied in the eye to minimize the risk of a corneal abrasion which can happen during this procedure.
 Please make the tattooer aware if you have a history of any problems with your corneas.

 - **A friend is recommended to take you home, especially if you feel you are not able to drive after due to swelling.

 Includes the primary application and one touch up session done at 6 weeks